 Can my friends and family donate money to my project online?

 Why, yes they can.
-On the Arts & Business Council’s “Fiscal Sponsorship” page, there are individual online donation forms for each project in the program.
-Our payment processor takes a small percentage for credit card processing, so we recommend that checks are sent to our office in order to receive the full value of the donation.
+On the Arts & Business Council’s Fiscal Sponsorship page, there are individual online donation forms linked for each project in the program.

 The project is done but I have another idea!
 Do I need to reapply for the Arts & Business Council to sponsor the next project?

 Not necessarily.
-As long as your subsequent project fits with our mission and is consistent with our program and tax-exempt guidelines, then we can probably transition your account into your new organization/project.
-We’ll have a conversation about your project and see if it is a continuing fit for fiscal sponsorship.
-Email
+Independent Film and Documentary Projects require a new application for each project.
+For Arts Projects & Organizations, as long as your subsequent project fits with our mission and is consistent with our program and tax-exempt guidelines, then we can probably transition your account into your new organization/project.
+Either way, we’ll have a conversation about your project and see if it is a continuing fit for fiscal sponsorship.
+Email [email protected] in order to set up a time to talk with us about your project.

 My application to the Arts & Business Council's Fiscal Sponsorship program was approved but I didn’t get the grant I applied for.
 What happens now?

-Bummer – it happens to the best of us.
+Bummer—it happens to the best of us.
 You might not win them all, but don’t give up!
 Not receiving funding doesn’t affect your contract with us, and we’re able to sponsor your project as long as you’re interested in pursuing tax-deductible funding.

 We also often offer fundraising and grant writing workshops through our Education program if you’re interested in brushing up on your skills.